pmuens/awesome-serverless/README.md

 - [Serving 39 million requests for $370 / month](https://trackchanges.postlight.com/serving-39-million-requests-for-370-month-or-how-we-reduced-our-hosting-costs-by-two-orders-of-edc30a9a88cd) - Post which outlines how Postlight reduced their hosting costs by two orders of magnitude.
 - [Serverless stripe](https://yos.io/2017/06/22/serverless-stripe/) - Post on how to receive payments in a serverless fashion with Stripe and AWS Lambda.
 - [API Management with OpenWhisk](https://medium.com/@cfjedimaster/enabling-api-management-for-serverless-with-openwhisk-c9421643365d) - How to enable API Management for serverless with OpenWhisk.
+- [Service Discovery as a Service](https://read.acloud.guru/service-discovery-as-a-service-the-missing-serverless-lynchpin-541d001466f4) - Part 1 of the blog post series about key missing pieces for a loosely coupled and high performant serverless architecture.
+- [The Need for Asynchronous FaaS Call Chains](https://medium.com/@ben11kehoe/the-need-for-asynchronous-rpc-architecture-in-serverless-systems-ff168f1c8785) - Part 2 of the blog post series about key missing pieces for a loosely coupled and high performant serverless architecture.

 ## Screencasts